Motion to Take Note

 Closely allied to collaboration between organisations is the cross-cutting factor of co-ordination of veterans’ services.
-SSAFA has reported to me that, in the past, a veteran might have one difficulty where help and assistance was required.
+SSAFA has reported to me that, in the past, a veteran might have one difficulty where help was required.
 Nowadays, that association finds that if something goes wrong with a veteran, it goes spectacularly wrong with help required from several agencies.
-This is why co-ordination is so important.
-What I and many others do not fully understand is which part of the Government and which Minister would step in if and when there is a co-ordination problem with other government departments.
+This is why co-ordination was so important.
+What I and many others do not fully understand is which part of the Government and which Minister would step in if and when there was a co-ordination problem with other government departments.
 I hope that my noble friend the Minister can explain how this will work.

 One of the most important cross-cutting factors is data on the veteran community.
 Given that the clear majority successfully transition from service to civilian life within existing resources, it is clearly vital that we can identify those with problems.
 For instance, an obvious indicator available to government would be employers’ national insurance contributions because if they cease for a particular veteran before the normal retirement age, this may indicate that something is amiss.
 It could be a precursor for even more serious problems, such as marriage breakdown and homelessness.
 My fear is that rules about data transfer between government departments may make it so hard to utilise available data that we simply do not do so.